findtharun/dsa-central-101/Sorting/Algorithms/Readme.md

 <h2> Insertion Sort </h2>

 * We can not get any results (such as smallest or Largest unlike bubble/ selection sort).
+* It works well for nearly sorted arrays.
-* Insertion sort more opertion intensive for arrays, It is manily developed to Sort LinkedList.
+* Insertion sort more opertion intensive for arrays (If completely Unsorted), It is manily developed to Sort LinkedList.
+* It is Online Algorithm (Sorting can Occur as the data is received).

+<h2> Merge Sort </h2>

+* Worst case is also nlogn , hence works very well large datasets.
+* Can be used to Sort LinkedList as well.
+* But It fails for Small Size (n<=15) , Insertion sort performs well here.
+So we can use Insertion Sort as part of Merge Sort(Becuase Insertion sort is also stable,Can be used for LinkedLists.
+Though Bubble sort is stable, it can not be used for Linkedlists).